2019 NIJ R&D: Just Putrid Databases

 Just Putrid Databases

-Over the last few decades, researchers at the University of Tennessee, Knoxville Forensic Anthropology Center have been photographing and cataloguing the decomposition of the subjects in their body farm.
+Over the last few decades, researchers at the University of Tennessee, Knoxville Forensic Anthropology Center have been photographing and cataloging the decomposition of the subjects in their body farm.
 With help from Dr. Audris Mockus, they’re turning this collection into an image database for both research and forensic investigation.
 Listen in as Dr. Mockus discusses the database and its potential impact on both post-mortem interval estimation and our understanding of human decomposition.

 This episode of Just Science is funded by the National Institute of Justice’s Forensic Technology Center of Excellence [Award 2016-MU-BX-K110].